-Compliance with Section 304 shall be achieved by installing a whole house balanced ventilation system with minimum 70 SRE and 1.2 cfm/Watt, determined in accordance with HVI Publication 920 and listed in HVI Publication 911, while also meeting compliance with Sections 304.2 through 304.11 or demonstrating compliance with one of the following alternatives:
+Compliance with Section 304 shall be achieved by installing a balanced whole house balanced ventilation system with minimum 70 SRE and 1.2 cfm/Watt, determined in accordance with HVI Publication 920 and listed in HVI Publication 911, while also meeting compliance with Sections 304.2 through 304.11 or demonstrating compliance with one of the following alternatives:

-ASHRAE Standard 62.2-2019(Ventilation and Acceptable Indoor Air Quality in Low-Rise Residential Buildings) 2.
-Passive house ventilation requirements (PHI or PHIUS)
+- 1. ASHRAE Standard 62.2-2016-2019(Ventilation and Acceptable Indoor Air Quality in Low-Rise Residential Buildings) - 2.
+BSC Standard 01-2015 (Ventilation for New Low-Rise Residential Buildings)

+3.-Passive house ventilation requirements (PHI or PHIUS)

-- 1. Whole house balanced ventilation systems that are controlled using user-settable closed-loop feedback based on pollutant levels (e.g., carbon dioxide or volatile organic compounds) are not subject to run-time ventilation rate minimums in the standards referenced above, or Section 304.6.1.1. - 2 Tiny houses may install an exhaust-only ventilation system.
+1. Whole house balanced ventilation systems that are controlled using user-settable closed-loop feedback based on pollutant levels (e.g., carbon dioxide or volatile organic compounds) are not subject to run-time ventilation rate minimums in the standards referenced above, or Section 304.6.1.1.

+2 Tiny houses may install an exhaust-only ventilation system.